Surgery for Pulmonary Atresia with VSD for Children

 What is surgery for pulmonary atresia with VSD for children?

-Pulmonary atresia is a condition in which the heart is missing a pulmonary valve.
+Pulmonary atresia is a condition where the heart is missing a pulmonary valve.
+This

 The heart has 4 chambers: 2 upper (atria) and 2 lower (ventricles).
 Normally, the

 right ventricle pumps blood that is low in oxygen through the pulmonary valve to the

 lungs.
 There it picks up more oxygen.
 The heart valves help the blood flow in the

 correct way through the heart’s 4 chambers and out into the body.
 The pulmonary valve

 opens when the heart contracts.
 Blood can then flow forward into the lungs.